Foundation Models for Structural Health Monitoring: Introduction

 SHM systems address this challenge by proactively and continuously monitoring infrastructure in real time, enabling early detection of anomalies and potential damages.
 This facilitates timely interventions that ensure public safety while optimizing resource allocation through cost-effective strategies.
 When applied to critical infrastructures such as bridges and viaducts, SHM can also exploit Traffic Load Estimation (TLE) as a metric that captures the dynamic nature of traffic loads that the structures endure, to continuously assess structural health and predict maintenance needs.

 A typical SHM system comprises a network of sensors responsible for measuring multiple parameters relevant to the current state of the structure as well as its surrounding environment.
-The most widely used SHM sensing devices include fiber optic sensors~\cite{fibersensor, odat2017vehicle, liu2019vehicle, ye2020collecting}, accelerometers~\cite{accelerometer, accelerometer2}, cameras~\cite{kamkar2016vehicle} and strain gauges~\cite{straingauges}.
+The most widely used SHM sensing devices include fiber optic sensors~\cite{fibersensor, odat2017vehicle}, accelerometers~\cite{accelerometer, accelerometer2}, cameras~\cite{kamkar2016vehicle} and strain gauges~\cite{straingauges}.
 Among these options, networks of Micro-Electro-Mechanical Systems (MEMS) for vibration monitoring stand out due to their cost-effectiveness and relatively simple deployment in diverse environments.
-Data gathered by these accelerometers are then used as the input of a Machine Learning (ML) model to address tasks such as AD or TLE.
-These devices have demonstrated high accuracy compared to other technologies on several SHM tasks \cite{sensors_shm_tasks}.
+Data gathered by these accelerometers are then used as the input of a Machine Learning (ML) model to address tasks such as Anomaly Detection (AD) or TLE.
+These devices have demonstrated high accuracy compared to other technologies on several SHM tasks~\cite{sensors_shm_tasks}.

-ML approaches for vibration-based SHM span a diverse range of techniques, from classic methods as in\cite{burrello2022traffic, Finotti2019AnSA}, to more recent deep learning solutions such as Convolutional Neural Networks (CNNs) \cite{cnn_ad} and Autoencoders \cite{autoencoder1, autoencoder2, autoencoder3}.
+ML approaches for vibration-based SHM span a diverse range of techniques, from classic methods as in\cite{burrello2022traffic, Finotti2019AnSA}, to more recent deep learning solutions such as Convolutional Neural Networks (CNNs) \cite{cnn_ad} and Autoencoders \cite{autoencoder1, autoencoder2}.
 While Transformer neural networks have revolutionized the Computer Vision and Natural Language Processing (NLP) fields, in SHM they have only been applied to camera-based monitoring solutions \cite{transformer_shm}, and not yet (to our knowledge) to vibration-based ones.
-Furthermore, existing literature primarily focuses on models tailored to single tasks, like AD or TLE, and does not consider the possibility of developing a unified, foundation approach capable of addressing multiple SHM challenges with a single ML model.